EmployeeIssues.com

 Copyright

-All of the materials displayed at EmployeeIssues.com are copyrighted.
-Consequently, you must request expressed, written consent to copy, reprint, republish or otherwise reproduce any of the materials displayed at EmployeeIssues.com, in whole or part.
-If you do so without expressed, written consent, it is likely to be illegal copyright infringement under U.S. or international copyright laws, whether it is for commercial or non-commercial use.*
+All of the materials at EmployeeIssues.com are copyrighted, including the originals and modified republished versions of the originals.
+Subsequently, you must request expressed, written consent to copy, reprint, republish or otherwise reproduce any of the materials now or previously displayed at EmployeeIssues.com, whether in whole or part.
+If you do so without expressed, written consent, it is highly likely to constitute illegal copyright infringement under U.S. or international copyright law, whether you do so for commercial or non-commercial use.*

 Students Only: If you strictly adhere to your school's guidelines for avoiding plagiarism, you do not need to request expressed, written consent to reference EmployeeIssues.com content in homework assignments.
 If your school requires you to ask despite this advanced consent, then send an We'll be happy to accommodate you.
 Thanks for choosing EmployeeIssues.com!

-EmployeeIssues.com keeps a watchful eye on search-engine listings and other media for content theft.
+EmployeeIssues.com keeps a watchful eye on search-engine listings, Copyscape and other media for content theft.
 EmployeeIssues.com does not tolerate copyright infringement and aggressively pursues violators through legal means.
-Copyright infringement carries a penalty of up to $150,000 in statutory damages, plus a potential penalty for additional damages.
+Copyright infringement is a serious crime and as such, carries stiff penalties of up to $150,000 in statutory damages plus the potential for additional damages.

 Reprints